LSSTDESC/tables_io/docs/devstyle.md

 ## Documentation

 All documentation is created using [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
-This lives in the `docs/` folder, and the output is created in the `_readthedocs/` folder in the main package.
+The source files live in the `docs/` folder, and the output is created in the `_readthedocs/` folder in the main package.
 Documentation files are written in Markdown, and any images or other assets are in the `assets/` folder.
-When new documentation packages are added, make sure to add them to the [requirements.txt](https://github.com/LSSTDESC/tables_io/blob/main/docs/requirements.txt) file, where they will be used when Read the Docs builds the documentation.
+When new documentation packages are added, make sure to add them to the [`requirements.txt`](https://github.com/LSSTDESC/tables_io/blob/main/docs/requirements.txt) file, where they will be used when [Read the Docs](https://about.readthedocs.com/) builds the documentation.

 ### Writing Documentation Pages

-When writing new documentation pages, make sure to add them to the relevant `toctree` in `index.rst`.
+When writing new documentation pages, make sure to add them to the relevant `toctree` in [`index.rst`](https://github.com/LSSTDESC/tables_io/blob/main/docs/index.rst).

-Tutorial Jupyter notebooks can be placed directly in the `notebooks/` directory, and they will be automatically evaluated and turned into a webpage via the [`myst-nb`](https://myst-nb.readthedocs.io/en/v0.13.2/index.html) extension.
+Tutorial Jupyter notebooks can be placed directly in the `notebooks/` directory, and they will be automatically evaluated and turned into a webpage via the [myst-nb](https://myst-nb.readthedocs.io/en/v0.13.2/index.html) extension.

 ### Building the Documentation Locally